Method + problem playbook

 primary fit for cloudy glass using glass cleaning.

-Ranked for cloudy film on shower glass.
+Ranked for cloudy film on glass.

 These products are selected based on what actually works for the problem, surface, and cleaning goal.